igik20/pdbprocessor/README.md

 4. aacount - counts the occurrences of a specific amino acid

 elemcount and aacount require an additional argument specifying the feature to be counted.

+### Installation
+1. Download and uncompress the source files
+2. Navigate to the "pdbprocessor" folder
+3. Open the terminal
+4. Run the following command:

+    pip install .